-So, with much pomp and circumstance, Hurricane Irene made her way up the East Coast this weekend, and I figured I'd post some pictures for those of you who missed her.
-(With all of the media attention could anyone have missed her?)
+So, with much pomp and circumstance, Hurricane Irene made her way up the East Coast this weekend, and I figured I’d post some pictures for those of you who missed her.
+Although, with all of the media attention could anyone have missed her?

 Anywho, Irene didn’t hold a match to her awesome predecessor, Gloria, but she tried.
 My neighbors South of Montauk Highway, felt her wrath, but as for us, we just lost a few branches that we were too lazy to trim back after the nasty schlew of winter storms we had this winter.

 We had a feeling that this wasn’t going to be any worse than the Nor’Easters that we’re usually blessed with, but we did take precautions all the same – we have children, and pets, so we had to be responsible!
 But on Saturday, we were bored to tears, so we packed up the car and took the kids “Storm Chasing“.
 (Never fear, no one was in any real danger - Irene was still very far away!)